• Skip to primary navigation

 Why use canned potatoes?

 Canned potatoes are shelf stable and can last a very long time without spoiling, unlike fresh potatoes.
-They're also pretty cheap (less than $1 per can), making them easy to add to a tight budget.
-Despite being canned, they're still a good source of nutrients as well.
+They're also pretty cheap (less than $1 per can), making them easy to add to a tight budget meal plan.
+Despite being canned, they're still really good!

 How long do canned potatoes take to become crispy?